Lawrence Bittaker and Roy Norris: Lucinda Lynn Schaefer

-Despite initially screaming when she was abducted, Schaefer quickly regained her composure.
-In his written account of the night that followed, Bittaker wrote that Schaefer "displayed a magnificent state of self-control and composed acceptance of the conditions of which she had no control.
+Despite initially screaming when she was abducted, Schaefer quickly regained her composure and began conversing with Norris as Bittaker continued driving.
+In his written account of the hours that followed, Bittaker wrote that Schaefer "displayed a magnificent state of self-control and composed acceptance of the conditions of which she had no control.
 She shed no tears, offered no resistance, and expressed no great concern for her safety ...
 I guess she knew what was coming."

-At the fire road, Norris first raped Schaefer after instructing Bittaker to "go take a walk" and return in one hour.
+At the fire road, Bittaker parked the van beside an embankment close to a fire hydrant.
+Norris first raped Schaefer after instructing Bittaker to "go take a walk" and return in one hour.
 Upon returning to the van, Bittaker similarly raped the girl in Norris's absence.
 Upon the second occasion in which she was raped by Norris in Bittaker's absence, Schaefer asked him whether they intended to kill her, to which Norris replied, "No." In response, Schaefer requested to be allowed time to pray before she was killed if that was Bittaker and Norris's intention.

 In their subsequent accounts of the actual murder, Bittaker and Norris gave differing accounts as to who argued over whether they should kill her rather than release her: each stated the other argued that they should kill her.
 In any event, Schaefer pleaded for "only a second, to pray," before Norris attempted to manually strangle her.
-After approximately 45 seconds, he became disturbed at "the look in her eyes" and ran to the front of the van, vomiting.
-Bittaker then manually strangled Schaefer until she collapsed to the ground and began convulsing.
+After approximately forty-five seconds, he became disturbed at "the look in her eyes" and ran to the front of the van, vomiting.
+Bittaker then manually strangled Schaefer until she collapsed to the ground, where her "back arched" before she began convulsing.
 He then twisted a wire coat hanger around her neck with Vise-Grip pliers until Schaefer's convulsions ceased.
 Schaefer was denied her requests to pray before Bittaker and Norris killed her.

 Schaefer's body was wrapped in a plastic shower curtain and thrown over a steep canyon Bittaker had selected.
-According to Norris, after Bittaker had thrown Schaefer over the canyon, Bittaker assured him "the animals would eat her up, so there wouldn't be any evidence left."
+According to Norris, after he and Bittaker had thrown Schaefer over the canyon, Bittaker assured him "the animals would eat her up, so there wouldn't be any evidence left."